Booking a wedding date

 TL;DR – what I can and can’t do for you

-I can: Officiate a legal wedding as per the laws of the United States, and include anything in the wedding service that you would like to have in it, such as participation with family members or other requests.
-I can sign the official certificate form and verify that you and your witnesses are present in the call and over the age of 18.
+I can: Officiate a legal wedding as per the laws of Utah County and the United States, and include anything in the wedding service that you would like to have in it, such as participation with family members or other requests.
+I can digitally sign the official certificate form and verify that you and your witnesses are present in the call and over the age of 18.
 I can perform a destination wedding at nearly any location within the geographical boundaries of the state of Utah.

 I cannot: Provide a wedding license or assist in obtaining one, furnish witnesses, provide an apostille, answer legal questions about immigration or visa processes in any country, or change anything on your wedding license before or after you apply for it.